Lexi Ohringer – The Science Center of Iowa

 Sophia Schmitz – Grout Museum District

-Sydney Shultz – National Mississippi River Museum & Aquarium
+Sydney Shultz – National Mississippi River Museum Camp; Aquarium

-With my responsibilities of leading educational programming showcasing NASA, I have attempted to excite museum visitors young and old with interactive activities that display NASA’s work.
-In the National Mississippi River Museum’s MakerSpace, there are more self-guided STEM stations that inspire curiosity and innovation.
-In one of these stations is a “wind tunnel” that was used for kids to play with feathers and learn about weight.
-I transformed this station into an activity that teaches guests about the Mars Helicopter “Ingenuity.”
-Guests will educate themselves by reading posters with facts about Ingenuity and then attempt to make their own helicopter out of paper.
+My role as an intern at the National Mississippi River Museum and Aquarium this summer was to create and deliver NASA related educational programming for the museum’s “MakerSpace”, an area for all ages to learn and explore various STEM related topics.
+The MakerSpace includes more “self-guided” stations that are meant to inspire curiosity and innovation.
+During my internship, I created multiple stations aligning with the many aspects of NASA and the museum.
+One of these stations was a “wind tunnel” that teaches guests about the Mars Helicopter “Ingenuity.”
+Guests educate themselves by reading posters with facts about Ingenuity and then attempt to make their own helicopter out of paper.
 These helicopters are then placed into this make-shift wind tunnel and fly up and out the top.
 I found that this attracted visitors of all ages and used the opportunity to talk about the use of wind tunnels in aerospace engineering.

 Samuel Whitlock – Johnson Space Center